Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Corrie: I appreciate that.

-Michaela: You had a lot of great things to say, so I was like ears wide open.
+Michaela: You had a lot of great things to say, so I was ears wide open.

 Corrie: I appreciate that.